 look as good as you feel

-Eyelid surgery (or “blepharoplasty”) can correct drooping or bulging eyelids by removing excess fat, skin, and muscle to give you a rested and refreshed appearance.
-By removing areas of excessive bulging and by tightening the skin around the eyes, eyelid surgery can give you a “brighter” appearance without changing the way you look.
+Eyelid plastic surgery can correct drooping or bulging eyelids by removing excess fat, skin, and possibly even muscle to give you a rested and refreshed appearance.
+By removing areas of excessive bulging and by tightening the skin around the eyes, eyelid plastic surgery can give you a “brighter” appearance without changing the way you look.

 - Loose or sagging skin that hangs on to the upper eyelid

 - Sagging upper lid skin that may impair your vision

 - Excess fatty areas that appear puffy in the upper eyelids and lower eyelids

 - Drooping bags under the eyes that may cause the white below the iris to show